Sexual Misconduct Policy

 Consensual Relationships

-Dating relationships between faculty and their students, or between supervisors and their staff or student employees, are prohibited.
-Such consensual relationships unfairly exploit power differences, violate the respect and trust given someone in authority and may subtly, and even inadvertently, pressure those in the more vulnerable position.
+Dating relationships between faculty and their students or between supervisors and their staff or student employees are prohibited.
+Such consensual relationships unfairly exploit power differences, violate the respect and trust given to someone in authority, and may subtly, and even inadvertently, pressure those in the more vulnerable position.
 Consensual relationships will not automatically provide immunity if a complaint of sexual misconduct is filed.

 Title IX Coordinator Responsibilities